Moses-Oyelade/LaundryPing/README.md

 Create machines, update their status, and track their usage time in minutes.

 ## License
-This project is open-source and available under the MIT License.
+This project is open-source and available under the MIT License – see the [LICENSE](./LICENSE) file for details.